Updated on May 1, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 Rules governing telemedicine in Florida for prescribing medical marijuana are changing.
 Patients interested in getting a medical marijuana evaluation conducted in the privacy of their own home or location of their choosing can access it via a secure real-time, live-video connection here: https://www.marijuanadoctors.com/medical-marijuana-doctors/medical-marijuana-telemedicine-portal/

 Though telemedicine rules in Florida are changing, there are a few requirements in place for physicians.

-Update: As of June 2017, Florida lawmakers have approved legislature that prevents doctors from using telemedicine to prescribe medical marijuana.
-Physicians must conduct a full physical examination and assess the medical history of the patient before prescribing medical marijuana.
+For example, physicians must conduct a full, in-person physical examination and assess the medical history of the patient before prescribing medical marijuana.

 “The law requires that qualified physicians may only issue a certification if they conduct a physical examination while physically present in the same room as the patient and a full assessment of the medical history.
 A certification may not be issued through telemedicine,” according to the state’s FAQs for physicians.

 Additionally, physicians must undergo a two-hour course and examination, called the Florida Physician Medical Marijuana Course.
 Physicians must also hold an active, unrestricted license in Florida.

 HIPAA is a federal law that protects the privacy of identifiable patient information, requires electronic and physical security standards related to the storage and use of PHI, and establishes standard transactions and code sets to simplify billing and other electronic transactions.
 HIPAA standards were updated in 2009 by the implementation of the HITECH Act and again in 2013 by the HIPAA Omnibus Rule.
 In accordance with HIPAA standards, MarijuanaDoctors.com is HITECH and BAA certified, and has put in place measures to protect the confidentiality of health information in any form, whether written, oral, or electronic.